The Next Evolution in Radar & Laser Protection

 In addition to smart detection technology, The ODIN has an Early Warning Discriminator (EWD) and Traffic Rejection Sensor (TSR) to eliminate more false signals.

-Rocky Mountain Radar's scrambling technology (Radar & Laser) makes your car invisible to police speed detection equipment.
-It's so effective, we will pay if you get a ticket.
+Rocky Mountain Radar's defense technology (Radar & Laser) makes your car invisible to police speed detection equipment.
+It's so effective that if you get a ticket, we will refund the speeding amount from your purchase.
+In effect, we will pay for your ticket.